 Dr. Maria Coady is the Goodnight Distinguished Professor in Educational Equity at North Carolina State University and a Professor of Multilingual Education.
 Her work focuses on rural multilingual (ML) students and the preparation of educators who work with them.
 Prior to that, she was a Professor of ESOL and Bilingual Education at the University of Florida.
 Dr. Coady received her doctor of philosophy degree (PhD) from the University of Colorado, Boulder, where she studied bilingualism and bilingual education.
 Her dissertation examined Irish-English bilingual schools, Gaelscoileanna, in the Republic of Ireland.
 Using a lens of critical place-conscious education and equity, Dr. Coady examines multilingualism, multiliteracy development, bilingual education, teacher and leader education, and language policies.
-In addition to funding from the US Department of Education, she has been funded by the Ford Foundation and the Spencer Foundation, and consults for the US Department of Justice and Office of Civil Rights for ML students and families.
+In addition to funding from the US Department of Education, she has been funded by the Ford Foundation and the Spencer Foundation, and consults for the US Department of Justice and Office for Civil Rights for ML students and families.

 Area(s) of Expertise